LTEX-DEV/auroracoin-js/README.md

 ## Development

-This is a privat development dedicated to Auroracoin.
+This is a private development dedicated to Auroracoin.

 ## License